pfasili/Diploma-thesis/README.md

 # Diploma-thesis
-This is my diploma thesis regarding an Indoor Solar Energy Harvesting System.
+This is my diploma thesis regarding an Indoor Solar Energy Harvesting System, written in LaTeX.

 This is the abstract of my thesis in english.